poojarao8/nersc-quantum-day/PerlmutterInstructions.md

 srun -N 256 -n 1024 shifter ghz.py –target nvidia-mgpu
 ```

-Replace `m4390_g` with your project name and adjust the run time (right now it’s set at 2 mins).
-In this script, I am running with 256 nodes (256x4 =1024 gpus), please adjust that number as per your requirements.If you want to run with a single gpu, remove the srun command altogether and just use the following in the above file and change `-N` to 1:
+Replace `mXXXX_g` with your project name and adjust the wall clock time (set at 2 mins in the snapshot above).
+In this script, I am running with 256 nodes (256x4 = 1024 gpus), please adjust that number as per your requirements.
+If you want to run with a single gpu, remove the srun command altogether and just use the following in the above file and change `-N` to 1:
 ```
 $shifter python ghz.py --target nvidia
 ```